Chart Color Schemes

 Fig Tree Pocket has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified nine projects that could potentially impact the region.
-Notable initiatives include Mt Ommaney Shopping Centre Entertainment Precinct, Cross River Rail - Corinda Station, Centenary Motorway Bypass, and Sinnamon Village Precinct Expansion.
-The following list details those considered most relevant.
+The performance of a region is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified nine projects that are expected to impact this area.
+Notable projects include Mt Ommaney Shopping Centre Entertainment Precinct, Cross River Rail - Corinda Station, Centenary Motorway Bypass, and Sinnamon Village Precinct Expansion.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.